CelliesProjects/ESP32_VS1053_Stream/README.md

 void audio_eof_stream(const char* info)
 ```

-Returns the eof url.
-Very handy for coding a playlist.
+Returns the eof url.<br>Also called if a stream times out/errors.

+Handy function for coding a playlist.<br>You can use `connecttohost()` inside this function to start the next item.

 <hr>